carbeck/ayerigrammar/README.md

 =======

 * Chapter on syntax ("Phrase structures")
-    * finish section on VPs
-    * write section on CPs
+    * write subchapter on CPs
 * proofreading and correction
-    * do corrections in VP subchapter
+    * do corrections in VP subchapter (raising and control regarding syntactic alignment)
     * proofread and correct syntax chapter
 * maybe extend name list with etymologies
 * proofread and correct whole thing again